evanbrierton/dotfiles/README.md

 ## Steps to bootstrap a new Mac

+**Note this will only work on an ARM based Mac if you have an Intel based Mac this may mess up your Homebrew installation.**

 1. Install Apple's Command Line Tools, which are prerequisites for Git and Homebrew.

 ```zsh